amberframework/docs/guides/models/jennifer/README.md

 ### Update your project shard.yml
 Once your Amber project is created, you will need to update your `shard.yml` file to include Jennifer as a dependency.

-Add the following code snipper to your application's `shard.yml` file:
+Add the following code snippet to your application's `shard.yml` file:

 ```yaml
 # Jennifer is an ORM